paulriddell/javascript-tutorial/README.md

 **Behavoiral Design Patterns**
 *Concerned withthe assignment of responsibilities between objects and how they communicate*

--Deals with the responsibilites of objects
+- Deals with the responsibilites of objects
--Helps objects cooperate
+- Helps objects cooperate
--Assign clear hierarchy
+- Assign clear hierarchy
--Can encapsulate requests
+- Can encapsulate requests